brimdata/zed/zeek/Shaping-Zeek-NDJSON.md

 The fields and data types in the reference `shaper.zed` reflect the default NDJSON-format logs output by the Zeek version referenced in the comments at the top of that file.
-This configuration has been revisited periodically as new Zeek versions have been released and in that time we've only seen a couple new fields appear and none have been removed.
-Because of this, we expect the shaper configuration should be usable as-is for Zeek releases older than the one most recently tested, since fields in the shaper not present in your environment would just be filled in with `null` values.
+They have been revisited periodically as new Zeek versions have been released and in that time we've only seen a couple new fields appear and none have been removed.
+Because of this, we expect the shaper should be usable as-is for Zeek releases older than the one most recently tested, since fields in the shaper not present in your environment would just be filled in with `null` values.
 All attempts will be made to update it in a timely manner as new Zeek versions are released.